tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ##### Authorization 👤

 Some services (like Gatsby Cloud) will allow you to password protect your environment.
 If you're hosting somewhere else, you likely don't want strangers accessing your site and making commits.
-One of the features that `Tina Teams` provides is an **authentication layer over your cloud development environment**.
+One of the features that `Tina Teams` provides is an **authentication layer over your cloud editing environment**.
 Users will first need to log in before accessing your cloud environment.

 ##### User Management 👨 👩